 All of your senses can be helpful when diagnosing car trouble.
-If you notice a smell of gasoline, especially when you start your car, that could point to EGR valve issues.
+If you notice a gasoline smell, especially when you start your car, that could point to EGR valve issues.
 Your ears can help, too.
 The engine might make pinging, knocking, or tapping noises, especially while idling.

-If the valve is stuck open, gasses are able to flow continuously into and out of the intake manifold.
+If the valve is stuck open, gasses can flow continuously into and out of the intake manifold.
 The car will use more fuel, and you’ll smell gasoline because the smog release is unrestricted.
 Idling will be especially rough when the engine is cold.
 It may still buck and stall at low speeds, even after warming up.

-If the valve is stuck closed, the flow of gasses to the intake manifold is completely blocked.
-This is what gives you the auditory signals.
-At higher temperatures the fuel can ignite early, causing pinging sounds at low speeds.
+If the valve is stuck closed, the flow of gasses to the intake manifold is completely blocked, which is what gives you the auditory signals.
+At higher temperatures, the fuel can ignite early, causing pinging sounds at low speeds.
 You might also hear a loud bang after starting the car.
-This is a second ignition, and in some cases can be powerful enough to damage your engine.
+This is a second ignition, and in some cases, can be powerful enough to damage your engine.

 Trouble codes point you in the direction of the problem, but they’re not always specific to a certain component.
 The P0401 code often indicates a failure in the EGR valve.
 It could also be caused by faulty wiring or a blocked pipe, however.
 This is why you should check to make sure the EGR valve is the problem before you run out and buy a new one.

 The process of checking your EGR valve depends on whether you have a mechanical or an electronic EGR valve.
 For mechanical or hybrid EGR valves, the easiest way to test is with a vacuum pump.
 If you don’t have one, you can rent or borrow them from most auto parts stores.